retailnext/node-radius/README.md

 - raw_attributes: an array of arrays containing each raw attribute (attribute type and a Buffer containing the attribute value).
 This is mainly used by node-radius for generating the response packet, and would only be useful to you if you are missing relevant dictionaries and/or want to decode attributes yourself.

 When decoding requests (e.g. "Access-Request", "Accounting-Request"), decode will automatically verify the request authenticator and the Message-Authenticator attribute, if present.
 If the request doesn't check out, decode will raise an error.
 The error, an instance of Radius.InvalidSecretError, has a "decoded" field you can use to inspect the decoded but invalid message.
 The most common reason for an incorrect authenticator is using the wrong shared secret.

+### radius.decode_without_secret(\<args>)

+Identical to decode, but it sets "no_secret: true" implicitly.
+This can be useful to "pre-decode" a message, in order to look-up (or calculate) the secret to be used to properly decode the message later.

+A message decoded without a secret will not contain valid values for encrypted fields (typically passwords, etc.).

 ### radius.encode(\<args>)